vga101/gaiasky/docs/Data-catalogs-formats.rst

 Creating your own catalogue loaders
 ===================================

-If you want to load data into Gaia Sky, changes are that the ``STILCatalogLoader`` can already do it.
+If you want to load data into Gaia Sky, changes are that the ``STILDataProvider`` can already do it.
 It supports VOTable, FITS, ASCII, CSV, etc. and it loads the data making educated guesses on the UCDs (if present) or on the column names.